theleftbit/Culture/README.md

 Great communication is exercised daily by every member of the team, be it in the Weekly Sync meetings with all the team members, over the Pull Requests, talking to clients or discussing in the whiteboard a technical solution.

-This is why every member of Blurred Software has excellent verbal and written communication skills, to benefit the system as a whole.
+This is why every member of The Left Bit has excellent verbal and written communication skills, to benefit the system as a whole.